 On October 9, 2007, Vanessa Simmonds, a purported stockholder of the Company, filed suit in the U.S. District Court for the Western District of Washington (the "Washington District Court") against The Goldman Sachs Group, Inc., Merrill Lynch & Co., Inc., and Morgan Stanley, the lead underwriters of our initial public offering in June 1999, and our secondary offering of common stock in November 2000, alleging violations of Section 16(b) of the Securities Exchange Act of 1934, 15 U.S.C. § 78p(b).
 The complaint sought to recover from the lead underwriters any "short-swing profits" obtained by them in violation of Section 16(b).
 The suit names the Company as a nominal defendant, contained no claims against the Company, and sought no relief from the Company.
 Simmonds filed an Amended Complaint on February 27, 2008 (the "Amended Complaint"), naming as defendants Goldman Sachs & Co. and Merrill Lynch Pierce, Fenner & Smith Inc. and again naming Morgan Stanley.
 The Goldman Sachs Group, Inc. and Merrill Lynch & Co., Inc. were no longer named as defendants.
 The Amended Complaint asserted substantially similar claims as those set forth in the initial complaint.
 On July 25, 2008, the Company joined with 29 other issuers to file the Issuer Defendants' Joint Motion to Dismiss.
 Simmonds filed her opposition to this motion on September 8, 2008, and the Company and the other Issuer Defendants filed a Reply in Support of Their Joint Motion to Dismiss on October 23, 2008.
 On March 12, 2009, the Washington District Court granted the Issuer Defendants' Joint Motion to Dismiss, dismissing the complaint without prejudice on the grounds that Simmonds had failed to make an adequate demand on the Company prior to filing her complaint.
 In its order, the Washington District Court stated that it would not permit Simmonds to amend her demand letters while pursuing her claims in the litigation.
 Because the Washington District Court dismissed the case on the grounds that it lacked subject matter jurisdiction, it did not specifically reach the issue of whether Simmonds' claims were barred by the applicable statute of limitations.
 However, the Washington District Court also granted the Underwriters' Joint Motion to Dismiss with respect to cases involving non-moving issuers, holding that the cases were barred by the applicable statute of limitations because the issuers' stockholders had notice of the potential claims more than five years prior to filing suit.
 Simmonds filed a Notice of Appeal on April 10, 2009.
-The underwriters subsequently filed a

-Notice of Cross-Appeal, arguing that the dismissal of the claims involving the moving issuers should have been with prejudice because the claims were untimely under the applicable statute of limitations.
+The underwriters subsequently filed a claims were untimely under the applicable statute of limitations.
 Simmonds filed her opening brief on appeal on August 26, 2009.
 On October 2, 2009, the Company and other Issuer Defendants filed a joint response brief, and the underwriters filed a brief in support of their cross- appeal.
 Simmonds' reply brief and opposition to the cross-appeal were filed on November 2, 2009 and the underwriters' reply brief in support of their cross- appeals were filed on November 17, 2009.
+On October 5, 2010, the Ninth Circuit Court of Appeals heard oral arguments regarding this matter.
+A decision is not expected for at least six to 12 months.
 Management believes that the outcome of this litigation will not have a material adverse impact on our consolidated financial position and results of operations.